 By calling and comparing a few treatment providers against each other, this step should give you a sense of what rehab will cost.

 Other Avenues For Help

 Big Book, or 12 step meetings, are available via groups such as AA and NA, across most towns and cities.

 If you're just starting out in recovery though, detoxing comfortably first, will undoubtedly be the priority.

 Community support is invaluable, at the right stage in the process.
-But for short term help for detox, you'll need professional assistance.
+But initially, it's important to get professional help to detox safely, and comfortably.

 Review platforms are widespread nowadays and some reviews are not always trustworthy.